crypto-coder/lastFlag-old/README.md

 ###General

 This application is a mobile web client / server deployment.
-The client uses Ionic, Angular, and Loopback, while the server uses Node.JS, Loopback, and node-otapi (a Node.JS addon for connecting to the Open Transactions client API).
+The client uses Ionic, Angular, and Loopback, while the server uses Node.JS, Loopback, and otapi-js (a Node.JS addon for connecting to the Open Transactions client API).
 This application allows a mobile web user to quickly create a user account, and then establish cryptocurrency accounts for holding and creating Open Transactions-compliant cryptocurrencies.

 ###Architecture